stacksgov/residence-program/README.md

 Check out the ongoing community discussion of the Residence Program [here](https://forum.stacks.org/t/exploring-a-stacks-residence-program/12252).

 # Application & Nominations Process
 The application and nominations process for the Residence Program is an open and collaborative process between the community and the Stacks Foundation.
-Community members can nominate Residents, request specific Resident positions, and of course, apply to be Residents themselves.
+Community members can nominate Residents, propose specific Resident positions, and of course, apply to be Residents themselves.
 For any of these proposals, community members are strongly encouraged to engage with the applications/nominations that they support.
 This support will be taken into account when the Foundation team is evaluating applications and selecting Residence Program finalists.

 ## Applying to Be a Resident
 Those interested in becoming Residents themselves may submit an application by opening an issue here.
 (Please use the application template provided and take care not to exceed the word limits for each prompt.)
 Once you've submitted an application, we encourage you to share your application with other community members to solicit feedback and support.